wooyek/cookiecutter-pylib/README.rst

 Cookiecutter_ template for a Python PyPI ready package library, extends upon `audreyr/cookiecutter-pypackage`_

+Instead of hacking boilerplate setup you can jump to coding immediately.
+All the check are already in place and a your package can be nicely released to pypi.

 * GitHub repo: https://github.com/wooyek/cookiecutter-pylib/
 * Documentation: https://cookiecutter-pylib.readthedocs.io/
 * Free software: BSD license